 Building customer loyalty gives you a high return on the time, effort and money you invest in providing good customer service.
 Loyal customers buy more, more regularly, and the cost of selling to them is low.
 And they will frequently recommend your business to others.

-Understanding your customers, providing good service, handling complaints well and staying in touch all help improve customer loyalty.
+Understanding customer needs, providing good service, handling customer complaints well and staying in regular touch all help improve customer loyalty.

 1. Making customer service a priority